Developing The Flavour

 – Flat heated base with vertical or sloping front face, which enables all cooked products to be easily discharged into trays.

 – Tips both ways – forward into high care for product discharge and backwards into low risk for removal of wash water via the liquid outlet valve

 – A second outlet valve can be fitted so liquids can be drained easily into high care.

 -Hinged covers to retain heat and minimise steam emissions

-– Simper operation – the pan is manually tiled using hydraulic pump action power pack and cylinder.
-Manual stirring operations
+– Simple operation – the pan is manually tilted using a hydraulic pump action power pack and cylinder.
+Manual stirring operation.

 Automatic temperature and time